-This article will cover: when ecommerce becomes essential; 5 things your website needs – and VTEX can provide; the beauty of omnichannel; marketplaces, the trend that is here to stay; the runway is collaborative.
+This article will cover: when fashion ecommerce becomes essential; 5 things your fashion ecommerce website needs – and VTEX can provide; the beauty of omnichannel; marketplaces, the fashion ecommerce trend that is here to stay; the runway is collaborative.

 The coronavirus pandemic has plagued the world since the beginning of 2020, affecting both people and businesses.
 Most importantly, however, the pandemic shows no signs of stopping any time soon.
 Implicitly, an “improvise, adapt, overcome” mindset is crucial for the survival of businesses.

 Specifically for the fashion industry, a segment already in hot waters due to slowing growth, tariff disputes, and recession risks, the implications are numerous and worrisome.
 Nationwide lockdowns have forced physical stores to temporarily shut their doors, leaving those without online sales channels completely unprotected.
 The uncertain fate of struggling giants like Debenhams, Oasis, J.C.
 Penney and Neiman Marcus has signaled perhaps another “retail apocalypse”, threatening the future of high street retail unlike ever before.
 In the US alone, over 25,000 stores are expected to close in 2020.

 The health crisis has caused disruptions in the fashion supply chain, with many manufacturing hubs and fulfillment centres ceasing or slowing down operations.
 Thus, a vicious cycle has emerged: last season’s stock is piling up, whereas the next season’s inventory is suffering delays.